cvai-roig-lab/Net2Brain/docs/source/evaluation.rst

 - **independent_variable**: An array of arrays, each containing RDM paths belonging to a specific group.
 - **variable_names**: The labels for the independent variables, integral for visualization.

+Returns:
+- **dataframe**: Contains all unique and shared variances.
+Dataframe can be filtered to only contain relevant information

 .. code-block:: python